ramibch/articles/python/smtplib-send-email/en.md

+# How to send an Email message with Python using smtplib

 In Python, we can use the `smtplib` standard module to create a SMTP session that can be used to send an email.